nonpartisan-redistricting-datahub/Case_Study_Spotlight/README.md

 * [Jupyter Notebook](https://jupyter.org/)

 ## Read More
-For more information about how our Help Desk used this code to create a tool that compares Pennsylvania's new and old districts, read the case study.
-(Note: As of 04/28 it has not yet been posted).
+For more information about how our Help Desk used this code to create a tool that compares Pennsylvania's new and old districts, read the [case study](https://redistrictingdatahub.org/tools/support/helping-people-understand-their-districts-by-providing-data-to-analyze-redistricting-plans/).

 To learn more about our data, read articles available about [each dataset](https://redistrictingdatahub.org/data/about-our-data/) and [frequently asked questions](https://redistrictingdatahub.org/tools/support/data-faq/) about our data